martaGG/S2D2_R/README.md

 #### eps
 Scale parameter supplied to DBSCAN, associated with the size of the structures to search.

-Default: empty field to search for the smallest scale in structured regions.
+- Default: empty field to search for the smallest scale in structured regions.
-If a float eps is supplied, Nmin must also be supplied.
+- If a float eps is supplied, Nmin must also be supplied.

 #### Nmin
 Number of points supplied to DBSCAN, associated with the density of a neighbourhood with radius eps.

-Default:empty field to calculate the Nmin guaranteeing  the required significance (see parameter signif).
+-Default:empty field to calculate the Nmin guaranteeing  the required significance (see parameter signif).

-If an integer Nmin is supplied, eps must also be supplied.
+-If an integer Nmin is supplied, eps must also be supplied.

 #### Qlim
 limit of Q parameter for automated eps and Nmin value